Hawaii’s Big Island gets warning as huge volcano rumbles

 In the 1950 eruption, which lasted for 23 days, Mauna Loa released 1,000 cubic meters (1,307 cubic yards) of lava per second.
 In contrast, Kilauea released 300 cubic meters (392 cubic yards) per second in 2018.

-The earthquakes could continue for a while before any eruption: increased seismicity lasted for a year before a 1975 eruption and a year-and-a-half before the 1984 one.
+The earthquakes could continue for a while before any eruption: increased seismic activity lasted for a year before a 1975 eruption and a year-and-a-half before the 1984 one.
 Alternatively, the temblors could subside and Mauna Loa may not erupt this time.

 Trusdell said residents should look at his agency’s maps and learn how quickly lava may show up in their neighborhood.
 He also urged people living in one of the short-notice areas to pay attention if the summit turns red.